HTTP headers of the response.

 In case of redirects, this will be the final URL after all redirects have been followed.

-Returns the response body as a ReadableStream
+Returns the response body as a ReadableStream.

 This property provides access to the response body as a stream of data, allowing you to read it in chunks.

-Returns the response body as an ArrayBuffer
+Returns the response body as an ArrayBuffer.

-This method is asynchronous and returns a promise that resolves to an ArrayBuffer
+This method is asynchronous and returns a promise that resolves to an ArrayBuffer containing the response body data.

 const response = await impit.fetch('https://example.com');